-This is not to say that men in the Middle Ages weren’t equally restricted in their ‘careers’.
+This is not to say that men in the Dark Ages weren’t equally restricted in their ‘careers’.
 A serf is a serf after all, of whatever gender.
 Men as a whole, however, did have control of women, of finances, of government, and of the Church, and thus organized and ruled the world.
 Literally.

-At the same time, within Celtic cultures, women at least had the possibility of greater personal autonomy.
-InIreland, where the Roman Church had less influence, women had a viable place both within the Druid religion and within the Celtic/Irish Church.
+At the same time, within Celtic cultures, women had the possibility of higher autonomy and place.
+In Ireland, as one example, the Roman Church had less influence.
+Women had a viable place both within the Druid religion and within the Celtic/Irish Church.